axllent/goiplookup/README.md

   -v	verbose/debug output

 Examples:
-goiplookup 8.8.8.8			Return the country ISO code and name goiplookup -d ~/GeoIP 8.8.8.8		Use a different database directory goiplookup -i 8.8.8.8			Return just the country ISO code goiplookup -c 8.8.8.8			Return just the country name goiplookup db-update			Update the GeoLite2-Country database (do not run more than once a month) goiplookup self-update			Update the GoIpLookup binary with the latest release
+goiplookup 8.8.8.8               Return the country/city ISO code and name goiplookup -d ~/GeoIP 8.8.8.8    Use a different database directory goiplookup -i 8.8.8.8            Return just the country ISO code goiplookup -c 8.8.8.8            Return just the country name goiplookup db-update             Update the GeoLite2-Country database (do not run more than once a month) goiplookup db-update-city        Update the GeoLite2-City database (do not run more than once a month) goiplookup self-update           Update the GoIpLookup binary with the latest release
 ```

+If the GeoLite2-City database is present, output will include city and subdivision information.

 ## GoIPLookup updates